Día de los Muertos in the Mazatlán Centro Historico!

-Many of these other manifestations of Calavera are edible, such as sugar, amaranth or chocolate confectionary items in the form of a skull which are often inscribed with the name of the deceased on the forehead.
+Many of these other manifestations of Calavera are edible, such as sugar, amaranth or chocolate confectionary items in the form of a skull.

 Other specifically Day of the Dead holiday foods in Mexico notably include pan de muerto, a sweet egg bread made in various shapes and often decorated with white frosting to look like twisted bones.

 Video documentary from the British Museum about the Day Of The Dead in Mexico